Distributing custom ExecutionPlans#

 .build();

-Each worker only needs the codec — the planner, worker resolver, and task estimator are coordinating-context concerns; workers just decode and run the plan variants they receive:
+Each worker only needs the codec — the planner, worker resolver, and task event handlers are coordinating-context concerns; workers just decode and run the plan variants they receive:

 let worker = Worker::from_session_builder(|ctx: WorkerQueryContext| async move {